icons

 • Professional Tax Planning: Engaging a tax professional or financial advisor can provide you with personalised tax planning strategies to minimise your capital gains tax.
 Tax professionals are well-versed with the latest tax laws and regulations and can help identify additional deductions, exemptions, and investment opportunities that align with your financial goals.

-Capital Gain on Sale of Residential Property
+What is Capital Gain on Sale of Residential Property?

 As discussed under the Income Tax Act, the seller must pay the capital gains for movable and immovable property.

-How to Avoid Capital Gains Tax on Sale of Residential Property in India
+How to Avoid Capital Gains Tax on Sale of Residential Property in India?

 Avoiding capital gains tax on the sale of residential property in India can be achieved through several strategies under the Income Tax Act of 1961. below are six key methods: